How to Get Car Insurance Without a Car

 How to Get Insurance Without a Car: Bottom Line

 Non-owner insurance bridges the gap between needing coverage and not owning a car.
 If you drive borrowed or rented vehicles more than twice per month, this coverage protects your finances and maintains your insurance history for better rates later.
-In this guide, we discussed ways to get a policy without a vehicle to help you understand your options and make an informed decision as to what is the best choice for you.
+This guide covered ways to get car insurance without a vehicle to help you understand your options and choose the best coverage for your situation.

 Unlike personal auto insurance, which covers a specific vehicle, non-owner policies cover the driver, regardless of the car they're in.
 Another option for regular drivers is to be added to a car owner's existing policy.
 If you rarely drive, you might not need a policy and may be covered by the permissive use clause.